firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-51:19">Then shalt thou be pleased with the sacrifices of righteousness, with burnt offering and whole burnt offering: then shall they offer bullocks upon thine altar.</p>

-<p id="psa-52:1"><To the chief Musician, Maschil, A Psalm of David, when Doeg the Edomite came and told Saul, and said unto him, David is come to the house of Ahimelech.> Why boastest thou thyself in mischief, O mighty man? the goodness of God endureth continually.</p>
+<p id="psa-52:1">Why boastest thou thyself in mischief, O mighty man? the goodness of God endureth continually.</p>

 <p id="psa-52:2">Thy tongue deviseth mischiefs; like a sharp razor, working deceitfully.</p>